MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 # Governing access for SOC teams in a multitenant environment

-Managing multitenant environments can add an additional layer of complexity when it comes to keeping up with the ever-evolving security threats facing your enterprise.
+Managing multitenant environments can add another layer of complexity when it comes to keeping up with the ever-evolving security threats facing your enterprise.
 Navigating across multiple tenants can be time consuming and reduce the overall efficiency of security operation center (SOC) teams.
 Multitenant management in [Microsoft Defender XDR](/microsoft-365/security/defender/mto-overview) provides security operation teams with a single, unified view of all the tenants they manage.
 This view enables teams to quickly investigate incidents and perform advanced hunting across data from multiple tenants, improving their security operations.

 [Microsoft Entra ID Governance](../../id-governance/identity-governance-overview.md) enables you to govern the access and lifecycle of the users who are members of the SOC teams and threat hunter teams.
 This document explores: